jee51/M2DProjet2324/docs/BackLog.md

 ### Plan for the future.

-Finish the capitalization of indicators (Khalifa).
-Decider indicators together.
+* Finish the capitalization of indicators (Khalifa).
+Select indicators together.
-Complete the Results Data Table (Achille).
+* Complete the Results Data Table (Achille).
-Do the analyzes by phase and global (all).
+* Do the analyzes by phase and global (all).

 Julia is owner of the article but participate also to computations.
 Others add and participates to the article.

 #### CLASSIFICATION OF OUT AND Sub-Consumption.

-Summary table.
+* Summary table.
-Statistical analysis.
+* Statistical analysis.
-Cost (overconsumption/normal and on+normal/sub-consumption).Calculation in dolds.
+* Cost (overconsumption/normal and on+normal/sub-consumption).Calculation in dolds.
-Explanation.
+* Explanation.